-Abstract service interface.
-The abstract interface between the application entity (AE) and the application user.

-- Abstract syntax notation One (ASN.1).
+- Abstract service interface.
+The abstract interface between the application entity (AE) and the application user. - Abstract syntax notation One (ASN.1).
 Abstract syntax notation One is defined in ISO/IEC 8824-1.
-The purpose of this notation is to enable data types to be defined, and values of those types specified, without determining their actual representation (encoding) for transfer by protocols. - Addressing plan.
+The purpose of this notation is to enable data types to be defined, and values of those types specified, without determining their actual representation (encoding) for transfer by protocols. - Access control.
+The prevention of unauthorized use of a resource, including the prevention of use of a resource in an unauthorized manner. - Accounting management.
+An ATN systems management facility to monitor users for use of network resources and to limit the use of those resources. - Addressing plan.
 A plan that provides common address syntax and management of global addresses for the unambiguous identification of all end and intermediate systems in accordance with the rules prescribed in ISO/IEC 7498-3 and ISO/IEC TR 10730. - Administrative domain.
 A collection of end systems, intermediate systems and subnetworks operated by a single organization or administrative authority.
 An administrative domain may be internally divided into one or more routing domains.. - ADS.
 The symbol used to designate automatic dependent surveillance. - ADS application.
 An ATN application that provides ADS data from the aircraft to the ATS unit(s) for surveillance purposes. - ADS Contract.
 An agreement between the ADS ground-user and the ADS air-user that the latter will provide reports to the former under the conditions specified in the contract. - Aeronautical administrative communication (AAC).
 Communication used by aeronautical operating agencies related to the business aspects of operating their flights and transport services.
-This communication is used for a variety of purposes, such as flight and ground transportation, bookings, deployment of crew and aircraft or any other logistical purposes that maintains or enhances the efficiency of overall flight operation.
+This communication is used for a variety of purposes, such as flight and ground transportation, bookings, deployment of crew and aircraft or any other logistical purposes that maintains or enhances the efficiency of overall flight operation. - Aeronautical administrative messages.
+Messages regarding the operation or maintenance of facilities provided for the safety or regularity of aircraft operation.
+Messages concerning the functioning of the ATN and messages exchanged between government civil aviation authorities relating to aeronautical services. - Aeronautical fixed telecommunications network (AFTN).
+A world-wide system of aeronautical fixed circuits provided, as part of the aeronautical fixed service, for the exchange of messages and/or digital data between aeronautical fixed stations having the same or compatible communications characteristics. - Aeronautical industry service communication (AINSC).
+Communication related to aeronautical industry services including aeronautical operational control communication, aeronautical administrative communication, and aeronautical passenger communication.
+This communication involves one or more aeronautical industry service administrations.
+This term is used for purposes of address administration.